 what are dental crowns?

-We offer dental crown services at both our Regina and Saskatoon offices.
 A dental crown is a type of dental restoration that is used to repair a tooth that has been damaged by decay, wear or breakage and a dental filling is not sufficient.
 To complete a dental crown the dentist prepares the tooth by reducing all surfaces by as little as 0.3 mm.
 The dentist then takes an impression of the reduced tooth and sends it off to a laboratory to fabricate the restoration.
 Some dental clinics have in-office restoration fabrication machines.
 If the restoration is being made outside of the clinic, the prepared tooth is then temporarily restored with provisional material.
 The patient then returns after the crown has been made to have the temporary restoration removed and have the permanent dental crown cemented or bonded to the natural tooth.
 There are several different materials available to fabricate a dental crown.
 The most common are zirconia, porcelain, gold and other types of metal.

 why are dental crowns needed?